KTRBS/China-Brawl-CSV-helper/README.md

 ‼️lib_csv is from **[Supercell Resource Decoder](https://github.com/proydakov/supercell_resource_decoder/tree/master)** not by me‼️

-## How to Add to the Chinese Brawl Client
+## How to Apply the csv file to client

 ### iOS Instructions